Color-avoiding percolation in edge-colored Erd\H{o}s-R\'enyi graphs: Acknowledgement

 \section{Acknowledgement}

-The research of Roland Molontay, Bal\'{a}zs R\'{a}th, and Kitti Varga was partially supported by grant NKFI-FK-123962 of NKFI (National Research, Development and Innovation Office) and the ERC Synergy under Grant No.\ 810115 - DYNASNET.
-The research of Panna T\'{i}mea Fekete was prepared with the professional support of the Doctoral Student Scholarship Program of the Co-operative Doctoral Program of the Ministry of Innovation and Technology financed from the National Research, Development and Innovation Fund and supported by ERC Synergy Grant No.\ 40089 and the National Research, Development and Innovation Office under Grant No. 2018-2.1.1.-UK\_GYAK-2018-00008.
+The research of Roland Molontay, Bal\'{a}zs R\'{a}th, and Kitti Varga was partially supported by grant NKFI-FK-123962 of NKFI (National Research, Development and Innovation Office).
+The research of Panna Fekete and Bal\'{a}zs R\'{a}th was partially supported by the ERC Synergy under Grant No.\ 810115 - DYNASNET.
+The research of Panna T\'{i}mea Fekete was prepared with the professional support of the Doctoral Student Scholarship Program of the Co-operative Doctoral Program of the Ministry of Innovation and Technology financed from the National Research, Development and Innovation Fund and the National Research, Development and Innovation Office under Grant No. 2018-2.1.1.-UK\_GYAK-2018-00008.
+The research of Roland Molontay was partially supported by NKFIH 142169 research grant.